-The M67005 is an externaly fast dual-port $8k\mu \ddot{o} 8$ CMOS static RAM with an additional 8 address locations dedicated to binary semaphore flags.
-These flags allow one of the processors on the left or right side of the dual-port RAM to claim priority over the other for functions defined by the system software.
-For example, the semaphore flag can be used by one processor to inhibit the other from accessing a portion of the dual-port RAM or any other shared resource.
+The M 67024 is an extremely fast dual-port $4k \times 16$ CMOS static RAM with an additional locations dedicated to binary semaphore flags.
+These flags allow either of the processors on the left or right side of the dual-port RAM to claim priority over the other for functions defined by the system software.
+For example, the semaphore flag can be used by oner processor to inhibit the other from accessing a portion of the dual-port RAM or any other shared resource.